emartsoft/covid19tracker/README.md

 If using Android Studio:
 Click Get dependencies to install the packages.

-If using Android Studio Code run this command:
+If using Visual Studio Code run this command:
 ```sh
 flutter packages get
 ```